dmenne/dmisc2/README.md

 * Kruschke Highest Density.
 Many alternatives available.
 * Pair plots splom type with categorical (http://biostatmatt.com/archives/2398).
 Quite nice for a first look.
 * DM's default lattice settings (the function I use most frequently)
-* lattice panel with paging ([Gabor Grothendiek](http://stackoverflow.com/questions/9654244/multipage-lattice-panel-arrangement)).
+* lattice panel with paging ([Gabor Grothendiek](http://stackoverflow.com/questions/9654244/multipage-lattice-panel-arrangement)) and Aaron Rendahl.
 Still the only game in town to distribute many panels on several pages.
 There is no equivalent plot in ggplot2.